 - We have a fairly strict password policy.
 Getting familiar with it will cause you less frustration in the future.

 - Take a quick look at our very short list of rules.

 - Now you’re ready to download an SSH client and get connected to the supercomputers.

 - Look at a brief description of our supercomputers and decide which one is best suited to your job.
-Sequoia is a good default unless you need more than 35GB of memory.
-If you’re not sure, you can always contact the MCSR support staff.
+Maple is best for most purposes.

 - Now, login to your chosen supercomputer and run an example job.
 This will introduce you to some basic UNIX and PBS mechanics.
 PBS is the system we use to allocate and share resources on the supercomputers.